 Negative features: irrationality, anxiety, fear, caution

 Everyone’s first association with yellow is the sun.
-Yellow is related to happiness, optimism, and positive feelings.
+Yellow color usually symbolizes happiness, optimism, and positive feelings.

-Yellow is the color of summer, youthfulness, and an easy lifestyle.
-However, too much yellow on the brand logos and websites can cause discomfort and anxiety.
-Therefore, the brands should be careful not to overuse it.
+Furthermore, yellow is the color that also means summer, youthfulness, and an easy lifestyle.
+However, using too much yellow on the brand logos and websites can lead to discomfort and anxiety.
+Therefore, brands should be careful with not to overuse it.

 The countries’ association with yellow is as follows: